The training now incorporates Stakeholder Reputation Risk Management modules.

 The training provides guidance on how to develop and implement a stakeholder reputation management system, comply with Section 8 of the King Code 3 and 4 Guidelines on Corporate Governance and includes a dedicated look at communication, engagement, relationship building and reputation enhancement practices.

 “Any organization that values its good name, will proactively build and manage relationships with its key stakeholders.
 Many believe they do, but research often shows gaps and opportunities for strengthening the ties that bind organizations and stakeholders together,” said Deon Binneman, the course facilitator.
 The training offers opportunities to learn how to strengthen those ties.

 What You Will Learn

-- The Business Case for Effective Stakeholder Management;
+- The Business Case for Effective Stakeholder Reputation Management and enhanced relationships;

-- The Principles and Phases of Stakeholder Management;
+- The What, How, Why and Benefits of Stakeholder Reputation risk Mitigation;

 - How to embed Stakeholder & Reputation Management thinking in the culture of an organization;